-You would not want to see it and you would not want to touch it.
-I once saw a water heater being flushed and when I saw the residue that has been building up in the place, my appetite suddenly turned to the low.
+You would not want to see it, and you would not want to touch it.
+I once saw a water heater is flushed, and when I saw the residue that has been building up in the place, my appetite suddenly turned to the low.

 It is pretty disgusting, and even more so if you leave your water heater unflushed for several years or days (you need to flush the thing once a year after all.
 To prevent your water heater from breaking, that is).
-Those residual build-up is mostly minerals, but not the kind that will fetch a high price in the market, so throw it away!
+That residual build-up is mostly minerals, but not the kind that will fetch a high price in the market, so throw it away!

-How to flush the water heater?
+How to Flush the Water Heater?

-Flushing any water heater is as easy as eating a hot apple pie in a cold autumn ONLY IF you have the tool for it.
+Flushing any water heater is as easy as eating a hot apple pie in cold autumn ONLY IF you have the tool for it.
 Without the proper tool, flushing one is a chore.
 No one wanted to do a chore, even if it a simple one.